wlaur/encomp/docs/usage.rst

     # wrapper that converts the inputs to magnitudes with the correct
     # units and creates a quantity from the output magnitude
+    # imports from fluids.units must happen after encomp.units has been imported
     from fluids.units import integrate_drag_sphere

     integrate_drag_sphere(D, rhop, rho, mu, t, V=V)  # 1.037... meter/second